 - Fabric on Demand – Make custom fabric

-- Pic Monkey – help edit your designs photo or graphics
+- Pic Monkey – help edit the photo or graphics of your design

 - Apliiq – start a custom clothing line that you can manufacture and sale